alexdevero/alex-devero-blog/__drafts__/draft--usereducer.md

 The main reason is that switch is usually more readable than `if...else` statement.
 Especially when you work with multiple actions.
 That said, if you prefer `if...else` statement go ahead and use that.
 About the structure.
 The reducer has to have a `case`, or if block, for each action you want to use to update the state.

 Each of these actions should do two things.
 First, it should copy the current state.
 Reducer is a pure function.
 It is not supposed to change the existing state.
 What it does instead is it creates copies of it and works with them.
-It is common to create copies of old state by spread the old, using [spread].
+It is common to create copies of old state by spreading the old, using [spread].

 The second thing reducer will do for each case, or block, is updating specific state value with the new value.
 Put together, it will basically copy the old state and overwrite only the values that should be updated.
 After that, it will return the new state.
 Aside to this there should be also a `default` case or else block.